 Taking that aside for a second, this argument comes down to a very simple question, do know what you are buying?
 When Medical Cannabis oils are commercially manufactured, medications need to adhere to very strict quality standards of manufacturing.
 This leads to consistency which is imperative when using any substance as a medicine.

-Consistency is highly unlikely with black market products and there is no regulations associated which means you could be buying literally anything.
+Consistency is highly unlikely with black market products and there are no regulations associated which mean you could be buying literally anything.
 There are no guarantees regarding the stated cannabinoid content on any product and there could also be the use of harmful contaminants such as heavy metals, bacteria, fungus, viruses, herbicides, or pesticides.

 For any medication to be effective, it needs to have consistent quality and safety standards in place.
 If you are considering buying a product without a prescription that claims to contain CBD, please be aware that it is both illegal and highly risky.
 You cannot trust the label or and third-party testing results with these suppliers and be mindful that they are not subject to audits and enforcement by the Therapeutic Goods Administration (TGA).

 The TGA is aware of false claims made by some US and other International companies supplying products containing (or claiming to contain) CBD (Cannabidiol) and they are working hard to minimise this to protect the safety and wellbeing of Australian patients.